cābaku

 calat

-wonders, the wondrous plays.
+through wonders, through miraculous plays, through wondrous plays.

 calatu